 Iacocca Institute Program Director Carrie Duncan speaking to students in the IGEI program in July 2025.

 Among the four students who matriculated to Lehigh are Mehmet Durmus, ‘29, and Andrew Song, ‘29.
-Durmus and Song are both currently Finance majors and participated in the program in 2024, when they were juniors.
+Durmus and Song are both currently Finance majors and participated in the program in 2024, during the summer between their junior and senior years of high school.

-After Durmus spoke with a family friend who completed his Master of Business Administration (MBA) at Lehigh, he knew he wanted to learn more about the business opportunities at Lehigh through the IGEI program.
+After speaking with a family friend who completed his Master of Business Administration (MBA) at Lehigh, Durmus knew he wanted to learn more about the business opportunities at Lehigh through the IGEI program.
 He also hoped this experience would help him better acclimate to college when he began.

 “The program showed me basically what I could do at Lehigh, the connections that Lehigh has as a community and alumni network, and just the general social area around it,” Durmus said.